susannahej/rts/README.md

 # rts
+>> This development is now available as part of the Archive of Formal Proofs (AFP) at https://www.isa-afp.org/entries/Regression_Test_Selection.html <<

 General definition for safe Regression Test Selection (RTS) algorithms, instantiated with an algorithm over JVM using the JinjaDCI JVM semantics

 This repository gives a general definition for safe RTS algorithms and CollectionSemantics (the combination of a semantics with a collection function), including instantiations with class-collection-based RTS algorithms running over JVM.

 This repository relies on that found at https://github.com/susannahej/jinja-dci, whose contents are expected to be in a folder named JinjaDCI (instead of jinja-dci) placed in the same folder as one containing this repository.
-Files in this repository are compatible with at least Isabelle2019  and Isabelle2020 (the current version as of this update).
+Files in this repository are compatible with at least Isabelle2019 and Isabelle2020.
+See the AFP entry (link above) for the most up-to-date version (which relies on the AFP version of JinjaDCI).

 To run this development, a setup accessing the related (non-Jinja) AFP entries is required.
 See https://www.isa-afp.org/using.html for directions on how to install the AFP.